Requesting a Vendor Risk Management (VRM) Review

 What types of information may I be asked to provide for the security review?

-• DISC level of the data you described above.
-Data Security Level definitions are below.
-For more information please see the Dartmouth Information Security Policy.
+• DISC Classification of the data you described above.
+The Dartmouth Information Security Committee (DISC) developed the Data Security Levels listed below to help classify data accurately and ensure appropriate security measures are implemented.
+For more information, please see the Dartmouth Information Security Policy and A Practical Guide to DISC Classification.

 • Level 0 - Data meant for public disclosure is defined as Level 0.